pvtorrente/pvtorrente/README.md

 <h2>Peter Torrente</h2>
+Working as a Javascript Developer
-MS Student in Computer Science at Pace University.
+Master's Degree in Computer Science from Pace University